 “It was the Africa I dreamed of when I was 10 and fell in love with Tarzan,” said primatologist and anthropologist Jane Goodall in a recent interview with CNN’s Becky Anderson.
 “I left Gombe, my chimpanzee study, in 1986, having realized that chimpanzees and forests were vanishing across Africa, and realizing I needed to do something.
 And part of that was going around the planet, talking about those problems and learning more at the same time about what we've done to harm this planet.
 The crazy thing,” Goodall said, “is the biggest difference between us, chimps and other creatures is the explosive development of the intellect.
 So how come the most intellectual creature ever to walk the planet is destroying its only home?”

-John lives in Shelburne Falls, MA and is a peer news author for Citizen Truth.
+John lives in Greenfield MA and is a peer news author for Citizen Truth.
 He is a columnist for the West County Shelburne Falls Independent, a monthly op ed contributor for the Greenfield Recorder and a contributing writer for Green Energy Times in New England.
 His op eds have been published in the Springfield Republican, the Montague Reporter, the Worcester Telegram and the Daily Hampshire Gazette.
-He invites comments and dialogue at [email protected]
+He invites comments and dialogue at [email protected].

 Be the first to know when John publishes a new story on Citizen Truth by signing up for Author Subscriptions.
 It's fast and it's free.